 Confession without repentance is counterfeit spirituality.
 As you are my witness, I fully and completely give up the old way to enjoy my rebirth.

 The scholars among us will take great offense at the concept of not leaving children and grandchildren a monetary inheritance.
 They will even pretend to have God on their side of the argument and quote an old Proverb.

 Good people leave an inheritance to their grandchildren, but the sinner’s wealth passes to the godly.

-I know – for a fact – that my Grandchildren will receive an inheritance from me.
+I know – for a fact – my Grandchildren will receive an inheritance from me.
 No, it will not be because my Lindsey and Ryan were anxious for me to tip over — so they might win the Lottery of wealth untold.